Calculate Excel Percentage Increase (Table of Contents)

 To Calculate a percentage Increase in Excel is very simple and easy.
-Let’s check out various available options or formula on how to calculate a percentage increase in Excel.
+Let’s check out various available options or formulas on how to calculate a percentage increase in Excel.

 Example #1 – Calculate Percentage Increase Between any two numbers in Excel

-In the below-mentioned example, I have a two quarterly sales values in the cell “C9” & “D9” i.e. (First quarter sales value in the cell C9 & Second quarter sales value in the cell D9)
+In the below-mentioned example, I have two quarterly sales values in the cell “C9” & “D9”, i.e. (First quarter sales value in the cell C9 & Second-quarter sales value in the cell D9)

-With First quarter sales value in the cell “C9” & Second quarter sales value in the cell “D9”, I entered =(D9/C9)-1 in cell “E9” to find out the percentage increase in quarter 2.
+With the First-quarter sales value in cell “C9” & Second-quarter sales value in cell “D9”, I entered =(D9/C9)-1 in cell “E9” to find out the percentage increase in quarter 2.